Rotarian Bob Barrett

 Bob worked tirelessly with other local Rotary clubs to share publicity and media opportunities as well as involving our local MP in his various causes.

-He also attended many other functions along with Glen for his favoured charities and other Rotary clubs during the winter months.
+Bob also attended many functions along with Glen to support his favourite charities.
+He also visited other Rotary clubs during the winter months.

-Since club members stopped meeting in person Bob has written his weekly President’s Message published in the Friday Update to keep us all informed and in touch with each other despite the physical distancing.
-He has continued to chair all the Council meetings via Zoom and actively encouraged members to embrace the new ways of meeting.
+Since club members stopped meeting in person Bob has written his weekly President’s Message published in the Friday Update.
+This was to keep us in touch with each other despite the physical distancing.
+He continued to chair all the Council meetings via Zoom and encouraged members to embrace new ways of meeting.

-Most importantly, despite all the odds in this Covid 19 year, Bob will be remembered for inducting into our club two new active and valued Rotarians, Junab Ali and latterly Neil Hopkins, as well as supporting the development and launch of our first satellite Club.
+Most importantly, Bob will be remembered for inducting into our club two new, valued Rotarians, Junab Ali and latterly Neil Hopkins.
+He will also be remembered for his support, help in the development of our first satellite group.